maliMirkec/personal-website/source/_posts/interview-for-remote-working-hub.md

 So far, my career has been skyrocketing beyond my wildest expectations.
 I am in a situation where clients are waiting in line to work with me.
 If you had told me at the beginning of my remote career that I would be working on some of these projects, I would have laughed at you.
 That is what I like in remote working—it is all about your skills, and not about where you live.
 I think my hard work and commitment to previous projects have paid off, and now I could enjoy my everyday work.

 Not all of my goals have been fulfilled.
 I would like to have more time to produce more blog articles and courses.
 I would like to publish articles on more websites.
 I would like to create a better version of my site and side projects.
 I would like to learn new technologies, like React, or even a new programming language, like Go.
 I would like to help more people learn how to code.
-Well, there is always something on my goal list – I hope it would never be empty!
+Well, there is always something on my goal list—I hope it would never be empty!

 ##  How do you expect remote working to evolve in the future?